 At this point, there is no known way to see how much of a tip is hidden.
-Para does have a tip predictor feature, but it's generally not much more than an educated guess.
+Para has pivoted to a tip predictor where they try to estimate tips.
+For the most part it's not much more than an educated guess.

 I've also noticed that Doordash has changed things up quite a bit.
 There was a time that it seemed like any time the customer tip amount was higher than five dollars, Doordash would hide the tip.
 You could usually guess that if a delivery offer was around $7.50 to $8.00 there was a good chance the actual amount could be higher.

 However, Doordash has been showing actual amounts far more frequently.
 It seems like they've been changing up the algorithm to make things far less predicable.
 The good news is there seems to be a little more transparency, but it's far from full transparency.